Menu Close

 Jeff Ficker Chief Creative Officer

-Jeff has more than a decade of experience as a content marketing strategist.
+Jeff has nearly 20 years experience as a journalist and content marketing strategist.
 At Casual Astronaut, he oversees the agency’s team of editors and art directors, who collaborate with a network of writers, photographers and videographers to produce content with a journalistic approach.
-He has launched marketing programs for dozens of global brands, including The Ritz-Carlton, CBS Television, UPS and Honda/Acura.
+He has launched marketing programs for numerous global brands, including The Ritz-Carlton, CBS Television, UPS and the Frank Lloyd Wright Foundation.

 A contributor to Travel + Leisure and Sunset, Jeff is a former adjunct faculty member at Arizona State University’s Walter Cronkite School of Journalism.
 Jeff lives in Phoenix but flees to Copenhagen every summer to escape the desert heat.
 Outside the office, he volunteers as a Court Appointed Special Advocate (CASA) in Arizona’s foster care system.